schn2017/ChamberCrawler-Java-V1/README.md

 # ChamberCrawler-Java-V1

 This project was inspired by the adventure mode in Dwarf Fortress and other dungeon crawler roguelikes.
 I have always wanted to create my own ASCII roguelike dungeon crawler.
 I finally decided to try making one myself after I came across a list of programming projects.
-I decided to work on this project alongside a java course I am taking.
+I decided to work on this project alongside a java course.

 ![Opening Screen](https://i.imgur.com/15ruLsC.png)